cloudfoundry/diego-notes/proposals/placement_pools.md

 ## Changes to CF/CC

-Like Application Security Groups (ASG), Placement Pools (PP) will be a assigned on a per-space basis.
-I imagine we would mirror the organization of ASGs as closely as possible with the difference that the PP associated with an application will apply to staging and running applications.
+Like Application Security Groups (ASG), Placement Constraints (PC) will be a assigned on a per-space basis.
+I imagine we would mirror the organization of ASGs as closely as possible with the difference that the PC associated with an application will apply to staging and running applications.
 Looking at the [CC API docs](http://apidocs.cloudfoundry.org/197/) for ASG this would entail APIs that support:

-- CRUDding PPs
+- CRUDding PCs
-- Associating/disassociating spaces with a PP
+- A space has one StagingPC and one RunningPC
-- Specifying a default PP
+- Specifying a default StagingPC and a default RunningPC

-For CC, a PP would look like identical to a Diego `constraint`:
+For CC, a PC would look like identical to a Diego `constraint`:

 ```
-PP = {
+PC = {
     Require: [],
 }
 ```

-As with ASGs, modifications to a PP will only go through once applications are restarted.
+As with ASGs, modifications to a PC will only go through once applications are restarted.

 #### Validations

-For MVP I don't think that CC should enforce any rules on PlacementPools.
+For MVP I don't think that CC should enforce any rules on PlacementConstraints.
 One could imagine a world in which the CC is taught by an operator about which `tags` are deployed (or reaches out to Diego to learn about available tags) -- I don't think we need to go there quite yet.

-#### Placement Pools & Restarts vs Restages
+#### Placement Constraints & Restarts vs Restages

 The CC is somewhat unclear (and confused) about what actions must trigger restages and what actions must trigger restarts.

-We propose that modifications to Placement Pools need only trigger a restart.
+We propose that modifications to Placement Constraints need only trigger a restart.